commenthol/date-holidays-parser/docs/specification.md

 **Examples**:

-- `substitutes 03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday, for all other weekdays no holiday is observed.
+- `substitutes 03-02 if Sunday then next Monday` if March 2nd is on a Sunday then holiday will be on next Monday, for all other weekdays no holiday is observed.
-- `substitutes 04-13 if friday then previous monday` if Apri 13th is on a Friday then holiday falls to previous Monday
+- `substitutes 04-13 if Friday then previous Monday` if Apri 13th is on a Friday then holiday falls to previous Monday

 ### Observe the holiday as well as on a substitute day, if date falls on a certain weekday

 Rule: `MM-DD and if <weekday> then (next|previous) <weekday>`

+Where:
+- `<weekday>` Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday

 This line generates two holidays.
 One for `MM-DD` plus the observed substitute day following the rule.